 After returning home, you may also resume your regular diet.
 As mentioned before, you are required to have a ride home, and it’s advised that you not drive or operate heavy machinery for at least 8 hours after the procedure to allow for the sedatives to completely wear off.

 Because colon cancer is one of the leading causes of cancer-related death in the U.S., it is crucial for both men and women to schedule a routine colonoscopy to protect their health.
-Contact Bradley Rieders, MD and Gautam Reddy, MD and the team at Gastro Care LI to schedule an appointment with us by calling (516) 265-7049 today.
+Contact Bradley Rieders, MD, Gautam Reddy, MD, Brandon Rieders, MD and the team at Gastro Care LI to schedule an appointment with us by calling (516) 265-7049 today.